libreslop/ffchess/REFACTOR.md

 - use tight encapsulation
 - break up complex logic into functions
-- ensure meaning are encoded in types you are allowed to modify the client, server and common code, as well as the protocol, ask the user before modifying config format
+- ensure meaning are encoded in types
+- avoid single struct or functions with too many fields, if needed, declare new structs/types you are allowed to modify the client, server and common code, as well as the protocol, ask the user before modifying config format

 before submitting, nitpick the code, and restart the refactor if there are any issues found